Skip to main content Skip to footer

 Key features:

-- Multiple calendar views (day, week, month, timeline, Gantt) featuring drag-and-drop scheduling and color-coded campaign visualization.
+• Multiple calendar views: day, week, month, timeline, and Gantt with drag-and-drop scheduling and color-coded campaign tracking.

-- AI-powered auto-scheduling that blocks focus time, reschedules tasks, and generates meeting notes tied directly to marketing projects.
+• AI-powered auto-scheduling: blocks focus time, reschedules tasks, and generates meeting notes linked to marketing projects.

-- Marketing-ready templates including content calendars, editorial workflows, and budget tracking with pre-configured statuses and custom fields.
+• Marketing templates: content calendars, editorial workflows, and budget tracking with pre-set statuses and custom fields.

 Pricing:

-- ClickUp Brain AI features: require separate subscription with per-workspace-member pricing.
+• ClickUp Brain AI features: require a separate subscription with per-workspace-member pricing.

 Considerations: